-Eight kinds of deaths rarely appear in Westborough's published vital records for the eighteenth century: miscarriages and stillbirths; suicides; and the deaths of enslaved persons, native Americans, soldiers, strangers, newcomers, and children with disabilities.
+Eight kinds of deaths rarely appear in Westborough's published eighteenth-century vital records: miscarriages and stillbirths; suicides; and the deaths of enslaved persons, native Americans, soldiers, strangers, newcomers, and children with disabilities.

-Only two stillbirths appear in the published vital records, one in 1755, the other in 1768.8 The Parkman diaries add twenty-seven miscarriages and/or stillbirths in Westborough,9 including Hannah Parkman's two miscarriages.
+Only two stillbirths appear in the published vital records, one in 1755, the other in 1768.
+The Parkman diaries add twenty-seven miscarriages and/or stillbirths in Westborough, including Hannah Parkman's two miscarriages.
 Her first miscarriage, early in her first pregnancy, received little attention from her husband who had been away from home; as he wrote in his diary, "Late home and Cold.
 My wife had a very ill turn, and had been very ill for Two Dayes.
 Keeps her Chamber.
-Abort,10 etc., etc." (Feb.
-20, 1738).
-The next day, "My wife keeps Chamber," and a week later, "My Spouse first got down stairs after her illness" (Feb.
-28, 1738).
+Abort, etc., etc." The next day, "My wife keeps Chamber," and a week later, "My Spouse first got down stairs after her illness."
+13

 Hannah's second miscarriage, about five months into her second pregnancy, prompted a fuller description.
 Not only did Parkman note that Hannah "had gone but about 5 Months" but also that she "was deliver'd of a tender, lifeless, Male Child, The Measure of which was 13 1/2 Inches long.
-Immature for Birth, Yet with all its parts perfect" (Dec.
-25, 1739).
+Immature for Birth, Yet with all its parts perfect."
 The next day, Parkman prevailed upon Ebenezer Maynard to dig a grave "for the Stillborn, little Babe" and his brother-in-law John Hicks to make a coffin, "but did not colour it."
-That evening, at Parkman's request, Deacon Jonathan Forbush buried "the Infant" (Dec.
-26, 1739).
+That evening, at Parkman's request, Deacon Jonathan Forbush buried "the Infant."
+14